 ‘This is how to make a good medicine to throw away a child before it even becomes a child’: The Maternal Voice in Jamaica Kincaid’s ‘Girl’ and the Politics of Nature and Knowing in the Caribbean.
 Journal of the Motherhood Initiative.
 7:1.
 2016

-Rachel O’Donnell is assistant professor at Rochester University, USA where she teaches in the Writing, Speaking, and Argument Program.
+Rachel O’Donnell is a political scientist and assistant professor at Rochester University, USA where she teaches in the Writing, Speaking, and Argument Program.